forestryio/forestry.io/hugo/content/docs/hosting/amazon-s3.md

 layout: single

 ---

+{{% warning "No Longer Recommended" %}}
+The following guide will show you how to configure web hosting directly from an Amazon S3 bucket.
+However, Amazon [recommends using CloudFront to serve S3 content](https://aws.amazon.com/blogs/networking-and-content-delivery/amazon-s3-amazon-cloudfront-a-match-made-in-the-cloud/) instead of serving directly from S3.
+<br /><br />
+If you wish to create a website hosting stack with S3 and CloudFront together, please see our [Static Site Hosting on AWS](https://forestry.io/docs/hosting/s3-cloudfront-stack/) documentation.
+{{% /warning %}}

+---

 {{% tip "Disclaimer" %}}
 This guide assumes you already have an existing [Forestry Account](https://app.forestry.io/signup), [Amazon AWS Account](https://aws.amazon.com/free/), and a repository with a Jekyll or Hugo project.
 If you don't have an existing project, check out our [Quick start guide](/docs/quickstart/), which contains guides and resources for building your first static site.
 {{% /tip %}}